-Assessment Schedule:
+1. Assessment Schedule

-Students will maintain a reflective diary of experience similar to the RCVS to enable them to keep a record of the practical and clinical skills that they have acquired and developed both during EMS and during their clinical rotations.
-Students will also be required to submit activity logs of the cases they have participated in the diagnosis and treatment of the patients.

-The veterinarian with which the student has most experience, in consultation with other veterinarians in the practice, will assess the performance of each student using a EMS Placement Supervisor Report Form.
-The EMS Coordinator will consider the contents of the activity log, reflective diary of experiences and the supervisor report form, and if they are unfavourable to the student, discuss the situation with the student before determining whether the student's performance at the particular placement was unsatisfactory or not.
-A PASS grade will appear on a student's transcript for satisfactory performance, whereas an unsatisfactory performance requires that the particular category of placement be repeated.
+Students will maintain a reflective diary of experience to enable them to keep a record of the practical and clinical skills that they have acquired and developed both during EMS and during their clinical rotations.
+Students will also be required to submit activity logs of all cases in which they have participated in health care provision (e.g. vaccination), diagnosis and/or treatment of.
+The supervising veterinarian, in consultation with other veterinarians in the practice, will assess the performance of each student using a Student Clinical EMS Placement Supervisor Report Form.
+The EMS Coordinator will consider the contents of the activity log, reflective diary of experiences and the supervisor report form, and if they are unfavourable to the student, discuss the situation with the student before determining whether the student' s performance at the particular placement was unsatisfactory or not.
+A PASS grade will be appeared on a student's transcript for satisfactory performance, whereas an unsatisfactory performance requires that the particular category of placement be repeated.